 “One of my favorite places to show work was the Waverly Gallery in the Village,” reminisced Andrea.
 “Kenneth Lonergan actually wrote a popular play about this gallery.
 It was located on the corner of Waverly and McDougall and the owner used to leave the lights on in the gallery overnight so passers-by could see the art.
 It would draw people in off of the streets.
 Not because of trends in the art world or the name of the artist but because they loved the art itself.
 That was most gratifying to me…”

 Regardless of whether Andrea is working on illustrations for breaking news about upcoming elections or a fine arts painting of legendary jazz artists, his ability to master basic drawing can be found beneath the charcoal, pastels and acrylic paint.
 He polished this skill as a student at CCS during the late 1950s.

-“My mentor, Sarkis Sarkisian, (a former instructor and director of the college), taught us how to develop basic strength in our work through drawing,” said Andrea.
-“We studied ‘The Natural Way to Draw’ by Kimon Nicolaides but rather than take a reactionary approach to art, as instructors at many art schools did back then, Sarkis encouraged us to find our own direction.
+“We studied ‘The Natural Way to Draw’ by Kimon Nicolaides but rather than take a reactionary approach to art, as instructors at many art schools did back then, Sarkis encouraged us to find our own direction,” said Andrea.
 He was strict but treated us like professionals and demanded self- improvement.